PerditionQantm/PerditionApp/README.md

 # PerditionApp
-The app that control the Perdition board game
+The app that controls the Trepidation board game